robertsledge/ActiveDirectoryLab/README.md

 ================================

-Client Machines

-Client Machines will be Windows 10 Enterprise Eval isos

 I upped the RAM to 4GB for the installs, but will be bringing it back to 2 so I can host both Clients, the Domain Controller, as well as my Kali attack machine on the same laptop without running into RAM issues (16 GB total on laptop).